-This function allows the Diagnostics and Monitoring system to retrieve ETSI QoS parameters as specified in ETSI TS 102 250-2. , measured by the device, that provide an indication of the QoS environment at the time of function invocation.
+This function allows the DiagMon system to retrieve ETSI QoS parameters as specified in ETSI TS 102 250-2. , measured by the device, that provide an indication of the QoS environment at the time of function invocation.

 Examples of ETSI QoS parameters are: